Skip Maine state header navigation

 AERSURFACE & DEFINING SURFACE CHARACTERISTICS

-In AERMET, one can specify seasonal variations of three surface characteristics for up to 12 different contiguous non-overlapping sectors.
+In AERMET, one can specify monthly variations of three surface characteristics for up to 12 different contiguous non-overlapping sectors.
 These surface characteristics include are listed below.
 Each wind sector can have a unique noon-time albedo, Bowen ratio, and surface roughness value.

 Noon-time Albedo (r) : the fraction of total incoming solar radiation reflected by the surface.
 Typical values range from 0.1 for thick forests to almost 1.0 for fresh snow.